famouswriter978/fwgWhisper/README.md

 Phones are not capable now of running these tools.
 This is a matter of practicality.
 I'm sure in ten years the average phone will transcribe real time.
 This tool is a stop gap.

 The underlying neural
-networks are the same as used for OpenAI's Chat GPT, a famous first example of the new generation of practical AI.
+networks are the same as used for OpenAI's ChatGPT, a famous first example of the new generation of practical AI.

 For installation, you either use GitHub desktop app to install or you click on the green '<> Code' box above to download a zip file (easiest).  [source](https://github.com/davegutz/fwgWhisper).
 Move into the folder 'Documents/GitHub'